 - Wash your hands thoroughly before examining your child’s mouth

 - Clean the gum area with cool water

 - Apply pressure with a gauze or a clean cloth

 - To help lessen the swelling and bleeding, have your child suck on an ice cube or popsicle.

 For adults and children.
 Contact your dental professional or doctor for these reasons:

 - Bleeding doesn’t stop after 5 minutes of pressure

 - The cut is greater than ½ inch lengthwise

-- If the cut was caused by a puncture wound or rusted object.
+- The cut was caused by a rusty object

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.